ansar317/Canada-s-Income-Prediction/README.md

 This project is an exploration of linear regression with a single variable in the context of Canada.
 Linear regression is a fundamental statistical and machine learning technique used to model the relationship between a dependent variable and one or more independent variables.

-## Project Structure

-The project is structured as follows:

-- `data/`: Contains the dataset used for analysis.
-- `notebooks/`: Jupyter notebooks with step-by-step analysis and code.
-- `src/`: Python scripts for data preprocessing, modeling, and evaluation.

 ## Prerequisites

 Ensure you have the following prerequisites installed: